 While ignorance may be bliss, that bliss may be short-lived once things go awry with your health.
 For this reason, in 2020 this article will focus on how a little knowledge and preparation can drastically improve your life journey when you have physical or mental impairments.

-A court ordered conservatorship may be required if the person does not have capacity or a general durable power of attorney.
-A conservatorship is the process by which the court names an individual to manage the finances of a person who no longer has capacity to do so.
+A court-ordered conservatorship may be required if the person does not have the capacity or general durable power of attorney.
+A conservatorship is a process by which the court names an individual to manage the finances of a person who no longer has the capacity to do so.
 The court continues to monitor the management of that person’s finances by requiring an annual accounting to be filed.

 The best-case scenario involves some pre-planning in advance of a potential long-term care event.
 The level of planning may vary depending on the person’s family, assets and income, but a general durable power of attorney for financial decisions is almost always helpful.
 Executing this document does not limit your ability to manage your own affairs, it just appoints an agent who has a fiduciary duty to act on your behalf as well.
 Even if you have the capacity to understand the decisions that are being made on your behalf, being unable to travel to your financial institutions or attorney’s office during a health-related event can make it difficult for you to manage everything personally.

 An additional pre-planning step may be to purchase long-term care insurance of some sort.
 There are various options that have changed over the years, so it may be worth investigating whether insurance would be a good option for you.
 Many seniors mistakenly believe that their Medicare or Medicare supplemental insurance will cover this, but unfortunately, the most Medicare alone will pay is 20 days of care and combined with your supplemental insurance 100 days of care.